tkhq/docs/docs/integration-guides/export-wallets.md

 Turnkey's export functionality allows your end users to backup or transer a [Wallet](../getting-started/Wallets.md) by securely viewing the wallet's [mnemonic phrase](https://learnmeabitcoin.com/technical/mnemonic).
 We engineered this feature to ensure that the user can export their mnemonic without exposing the mnemonic itsef to Turnkey or your application.

-Follow along with the guide below to set up Wallet export for your end users.
+Follow along with the guide below to set up Wallet Export for your end users.

 ## Before you start
 Make sure you have created a wallet for your user.
 Check out our [Quickstart guide](../getting-started/Quickstart.md) if you need help getting started.